Appointment of Trustees

 - Legislation provides that on the death of the natural mother of the guardian, the father may be appointed guardian.

 If you have minor children who are under the age of 18, you should appoint guardians to look after your children.
 This is important as the situation can arise where a parent dies and the other parent has predeceased or where both parents die in a common circumstance.

 Who you appoint as your guardians today may not always be suitable tomorrow.
 Therefore you should keep your Will updated regularly, as the circumstance of your appointed guardians’ may change.
-For example, they may move to another country, their marriage situation could change and the circumstances of your children will change (i.e. one of your children may no longer be a minor and you may which to appoint them as one of the guardians of your infant children).
-Your appointed guardians, acting in your place are also entitled to parental leave.
-Which recently (on the 8th March 2013) under the European Union (Parental Leave) Regulations 2013 iparental leave was increased from 14 weeks to 18 weeks.
+For example, they may move to another country, their marriage situation could change and the circumstances of your children will change (i.e. one of your children may no longer be a minor and you may wish to appoint them as one of the guardians of your infant children).